hanishkvc/prgs-docs-spreadsheetkvc/README.md

 # SpreadSheetKVC

 Author: HanishKVC, 2020
-Version: v20200903IST2314
+Version: v20200907IST1755

-spreadsheetkvc is a simple spreadsheet program which runs on the commandline using ncurses and python.
+spreadsheetkvc is a spreadsheet program which runs on the commandline using ncurses and python.

 It works with csv file.
 It allows the saved csv file to be optionally encrypted and inturn load such encrypted csv files.
 If encrypted file is manipulated, the program will be able to notice the same,